thoughtspot/thoughtspot.github.io/_data-integrate/reference/odbc-commands.md

 The ODBC and JDBC drivers support a limited set of SQL commands.
 When developing software that uses a ThoughtSpot ODBC driver, use this reference of supported commands.
-This reference is intended for developers using other tools (ETL, etc.) to connect to ThoughtSpot via the ODBC or JDBC driver.
+This reference is intended for developers using other tools (ETL, etc.) to connect to ThoughtSpot through the ODBC or JDBC driver.

 {% include note.html content="ThoughtSpot displays `VARCHAR` fields using lower case, regardless of what the original casing of your loaded data is." %}